7 Tips for Intern Success

 Pursuing a lifeguard certification or waiting tables at restaurants are typical college student job options.
 While both jobs sound fun, the value of using your time that way is short-lived.
 And, it can be harder for you when it comes time to graduate to demonstrate on your resume how this work sets you apart from other candidates.
 Avoid this scenario by using your summer months to benefit your career in the long-term.
 These 7 tips can help you find great summer internships for college students:

-- Have your resume ready: To find a summer internship program, college students, even high school students, should be prepared with an organized, error-free record of your education and work experience.
-Get a head start by building your Profile - a fast way to the professional resume you need for applications and interviews.
+- Have your resume ready: College students, even high school students, should be prepared with an organized, error-free record of your education and work experience.
 Summer internship programs offer exposure to the real-world demands of applying for, landing, and keeping a job.
 Getting your resume right is a good first step.

 - Create a realistic budget: Summer internships for undergraduates, while valuable learning experiences, often are unpaid positions.
 Consider the money you will need during the summer and when it comes time to buy books for the fall semester back at college.
 Work up a budget so you know what you can realistically handle in the money department.
 Sticking to your internship program schedule and a budget can help you make the most of your summer away from college.